hirzi/LSD/README.md

 	python lsd_high_sumstats_calculator_OBS.py genomes_filelist.txt -d 40 -d 40 -q 0 -m 2 -o 2popModel -f ABC -r single --startPos 1 --endPos 99999 --mindepth 10 --maxdepth 500 --windowSize 5000 --windowStep 1000 –pooled

-In these commands, we have applied the same filtering regime as well as mimicked the observed error rate as well as coverage distribution.
+In these commands, we have applied the same filtering regime as in the simulated data.

 #  iii) Remove correlation between summary statistics
-  To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation (Wegmann, Leuenberger, & Excoffier, 2009).
+To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation.
 We can calculate PLS coefficients via find_pls.r.
+Be sure to modify the following g lines in this script depending on the format of your summary statistics file.

+	# Define working directory
+	directory<-"/cluster/work/gdc/people/lhirzi/ABC_Simulations/"
+	# Define number of PLS components
+	numComp<-15
+	# Define the starting column for the summary statistics
+	firstStat<-13
+	# Define the columns for the free (i.e. non-fixed) parameters
+	p<-c(3,4,7)

 Observed and simulated summary statistics can then be transformed into PLS components via the ABCTransform scripts.

 #  iv) Validation of simulations
   Before advancing to parameter estimation, we should first make sure that our simulated summary statistics efficiently captures that of the (neutral or genome-wide) observed data.
 To do this, we can simply plot the simulated and observed summary statistics in summary statistic or PLS space, to assess overlap (script).